 An Ideal Org at the Gateway of the Chinese-Speaking World

-On December 7, 2013, amidst a burst of confetti and beneath a cloud of balloons, a crowd of more than 4,000 cheered as the ribbon fell on the first Church of Scientology Ideal Organization of Kaohsiung, Taiwan.
+On Saturday, December 7, amidst a burst of confetti and beneath a cloud of balloons, a ribbon was cut on the new Church of Scientology Ideal Organization of Kaohsiung, Taiwan.
 More than 4,000 Scientologists and guests from across Asia and Oceania were joined by national and city dignitaries for the dedication ceremony.

-Standing at the gateway of the Chinese-speaking world, the new Kaohsiung Ideal Org is a gift to the “Beautiful Island” from members of the International Association of Scientologists (IAS), made possible by the generous contributions of IAS members from Taiwan and more than 100 nations across the world.
+The Kaohsiung Ideal Org was a gift to Taiwan from the International Association of Scientologists (IAS), made possible by the generous contributions of IAS members from Taiwan and more than 100 nations around the world.

-Further recognizing the significant contribution of Scientology volunteers at all levels of Taiwanese society was Dr. Cheng-Hsiung Huang of the Ministry of Interior, who said: “For years you have dedicated your time and lives to anti-drug work and human rights dissemination.
+Further recognizing the significant contribution of Scientology volunteers at all levels of Taiwanese society was Representative of the Ministry of Interior, Dr. Cheng-Hsiung Huang, who said: “For years you have dedicated your time and lives to anti-drug work and human rights dissemination.
 And so I speak to you today on behalf of the Ministry to proclaim that the Church of Scientology has now won the national ‘Excellent Religious Group Award’ for 10 consecutive years.”

 Founder and President of the Jinghua Society Cultural Foundation, Master Ching-Yao, honored the work of Scientology Founder L. Ron Hubbard when he said: “Mr. Hubbard cared deeply about Man’s destiny.
 We share the same goal—a better world.
 It must be said that this Church is built to practice all that he envisioned for Man.
 So you have my most heartfelt blessings that through your kindest efforts, you will make a more beautiful world and bring happiness to humankind.”